manali-teke/My-Fitness-Tracker/README.md

 # Implementation

-Link to the implementation video of the BurnOut application:
+Link to the implementation video of the MyFitnessTracker application: